btubbs/gofluff/README.md

 Add this to your ~/.vimrc:

-    set rtp+=$GOPATH/src/github.com/golang/lint/misc/vim
+    set rtp+=$GOPATH/src/github.com/btubbs/gofluff/misc/vim

 If you have multiple entries in your GOPATH, replace `$GOPATH` with the right value.

-Running `:Lint` will run golint on the current file and populate the quickfix list.
+Running `:Lint` will run gofluff on the current file and populate the quickfix list.

-Optionally, add this to your `~/.vimrc` to automatically run `golint` on `:w`
+Optionally, add this to your `~/.vimrc` to automatically run `gofluff` on `:w`

     autocmd BufWritePost,FileWritePost *.go execute 'Lint' | cwindow